ardalanamini/xcoins-code-review/README.md

     > I exported the routes as `default` in this case, due to only having one job, which is exporting the express `Router`.
   - Renamed the router filenames.
 The `.router` part of the name was redundant, since they're already under the `routes` directory.
-  - I moved the controllers to the `controllers` directory & each controller to be in a separate file.
+  - Moved the controllers to the `controllers` directory & each controller to be in a separate file.
     > This makes code cleaner and easier to maintain. not the directory `routes` only manages the routing &
     > the `controllers` directory manages route behaviors.
     > By putting controllers in separate files, it will become easier to detect which dependencies are used in which controller
     > and the number of controllers won't affect the readability of the code, thus easier to improve, debug & maintain.
+  - Added the `wrapController` utility.
+    > `express` doesn't catch async errors properly, so I added this utility to wrap the controllers before passing them
+    > to the `Router` instance.

 <!-- Footnotes -->